-The Office of the United States Trade Representative (“USTR”) is providing notice that India has requested the establishment of a dispute settlement panel under the Marrakesh Agreement Establishing the World Trade Organization (“WTO Agreement”) concerning countervailing measures regarding certain hot-rolled carbon steel flat products from India.
-That request may be found at www.wto.org contained in a document designated as WT/DS436/3.
+The Office of the United States Trade Representative (“USTR”) is providing notice that on April 24, 2012, India requested consultations with the United States under the Marrakesh Agreement Establishing the World Trade Organization (“WTO Agreement”) concerning countervailing measures regarding certain hot-rolled carbon steel flat products from India.
+That request may be found at www.wto.org contained in a document designated as WT/DS436/1/Rev.1.
 USTR invites written comments from the public concerning the issues raised in this dispute.

 Public comments should be submitted electronically to www.regulations.gov, docket number USTR-2012-0008.
 If you are unable to provide submissions by www.regulations.gov, please contact Sandy McKinzy at (202) 395-9483 to arrange for an alternative method of transmission.

 If (as explained below) the comment contains confidential information, then the comment should be submitted by fax only to Sandy McKinzy at (202) 395-3640.

 FOR FURTHER INFORMATION CONTACT:

 Greta Milligan, Assistant General Counsel, Office of the United States Trade Representative, 600 17th Street NW., Washington, DC 20508, (202) 395-3150.

 USTR is providing notice that consultations have been requested pursuant to the WTO Understanding on Rules and Procedures Governing the Settlement of Disputes (“DSU”).
 If such consultations should fail to resolve the matter and a dispute settlement panel is established pursuant to the DSU, such panel, which would hold its meetings in Geneva, Switzerland, would be expected to issue a report on its findings and recommendations within nine months after it is established.